A Well-Lived Life 2 - Book 4 - Elyse

 Dave, Julia, Kathy, and Kurt joined us to watch the first game of the World Series.
 My sister was there as well, and all of us were sitting in the great room with Elyse, Kara, Jessica, and Jennifer.

-“You really freaked out Marie,” Stephanie said as we waited for the National Anthem to be sung.
+“You really freaked out, Marie,” Stephanie said as we waited for the National Anthem to be sung.

 “That was obvious,” I said.
 “Claire, too.
-Though she seemed OK after a brief chat on Saturday.
+However, she seemed OK after a brief chat on Saturday.
 I was a bit surprised that all you’d told her was that I was married to Jessica.”

-“I learned my lesson, big brother.
-Claire is really grateful for your help and she’s impressed by your technical skills.”
+“I learned my lesson, Big Brother.
+Claire is really grateful for your help, and she’s impressed by your technical skills.”

 I chuckled, “Not the usual way I’ve impressed girls in the past.”